H.R. Gray

 H.R.
 Gray is an American construction management company specializing in construction management, cost estimating, project management, scheduling, claims avoidance, and ADA compliance.
 Engineering science and contract document knowledge is used to decide construction claims or litigation.
 To date, H.R.
 Gray has worked on several projects totaling more than $2 billion, with the majority of their $4 to 5 million in annual revenue coming from public works projects.

 H.R.
 Gray has offices in Columbus and Akron, Ohio; Lexington, Kentucky; and Austin, Texas.
 The company has had other project offices in Ohio, Indiana, Kentucky, and North Carolina.

 History

 H.R.
 Gray was founded in 1979 by Harold Robert Gray.
 In 2004, Gray sold the company to two senior executives, James P. Joyce and George D. Daily.
 The company was formed to provide construction management services with regards to complex projects and resolution of construction disputes.

 In 2012, the company was acquired by Haskell, a Jacksonville, Florida based architecture, engineering, and construction company.
+In 2016 Thomas B. Merritt assumed responsibilities for operating the company as a Vice President of the Haskell Company.
+The H.R.
+Gray a Haskell Company grew to more than 75 employees in the Ohio and Western Pennsylvania market and supporting Haskell design build efforts across the United States.

 In 2020, H.R.
 Gray was acquired by the Anser Advisory Company.